| Delegation in the Practice of Naturopathy

 Making a Delegation

-In order to make a delegation the ND (the delegator) must first have the authority to perform the controlled act and must also have the knowledge, skill and judgment to perform that controlled act.
-For example, an ND who regularly uses manipulation as a treatment for patients can delegate this controlled act.
-A ND who does not provide manipulation or due to some physical disability cannot perform manipulation as a treatment for patients, cannot delegate this controlled act.
-Even though the ND has the authority to perform it, he or she is considered not to have the skill to perform it.
+In order to make a delegation the Member (the delegator) must first have the authority to perform the controlled act and must also have the knowledge, skill and judgment to perform that controlled act.
+For example, a Member who regularly uses manipulation as a treatment for patients can delegate this controlled act.
+A Member who does not provide manipulation or due to some physical disability cannot perform manipulation as a treatment for patients, cannot delegate this controlled act.
+Even though the Member has the authority to perform it, he or she is considered not to have the skill to perform it.

-An ND cannot delegate to just anyone.
-NDs can delegate to:
+A Member cannot delegate to just anyone.
+Members can delegate to:

 - a health care provider who has a professional relationship with the patient,